pmndrs/zustand/docs/guides/slices-pattern.md

 )
 ```

+Please, keep in mind you should apply middlewares only in the combined store and avoid applying them inside individual slices to prevent issues.

 ## Usage with TypeScript

 A detailed guide on how to use the slice pattern in Zustand with TypeScript can be found [here](./typescript.md#slices-pattern).